This document describes exclusions, how to identify exclusions, and the best practices for creating exclusions on the Cisco Secure Endpoint.

 Finding the correct exclusions for Exploit Prevention is a far more intensive process than any other exclusion type and requires extensive testing to minimize any detrimental security holes.

-Note: If you exclude a high or critical severity IOC you will lose visibility into it and could leave your organization at risk.
-You should only exclude these IOCs if you experience a large number of false-positive detections for it.
+Note: If you exclude a high or critical severity IOC you lose visibility into it and could leave your organization at risk.
+You must only exclude these IOCs if you experience a large number of false-positive detections for it.

 CSIDL and KNOWNFOLDERID values are accepted and encouraged when writing path and process exclusions for Windows.
 CSIDL/KNOWNFOLDERID values are useful for creating process and path exclusions for environments that use alternate drive letters.